futurice/field-ops-guide/field-ops-guide.md

 **Relevant links:**

-### QUESTION: Does the team have a written plan for the system architecture?
+### QUESTION: Does the team have a documented plan for the system architecture?

 **What is the criteria for "yes"?**